bryntum/chronograph/documentation/Intro.md

 One thing to consider, is that if an identifier yields a `ProposedOrCurrent` effect and its computed value does not match the value of this effect, it will be re-calculated (computation function called) again on the next read.
 This is because the value of its `yield ProposedOrCurrent` input changes.

+Takes over:

+- The user input in ChronoGraph is actually represented with the special effect, `ProposedOrCurrent`
+- Identifier can yield this effect or choose to not do that, based on the values of external data.
+This may change the identifier's behavior from purely computed value to variable, with "validated" value in the middle

 Other effects
 -----------------